Q726kbXuN/so_challenge/challenge_002/README.md

 ![Scrabble](img_scrabble.png)

 `scrabble.py` is an encoder and decoder that can encode a message to a valid Scrabble game board.
 It includes a simple replacement cipher so that the encoded message isn't obvious on the board.

+This uses a simple cipher.
+For each letter in the target word, I convert it into an integer based on its position and value.
+That number is then used to index into a dictionary of common middle letters in words, generating a list of valid Scrabble words.

+From there, I follow standard Scrabble rules to find a playable word from the list for each letter in turn.
+Because the encoding preserves the position of each letter, decoding is straightforward: just extract the relevant letters from the words on the board and reconstruct the original word.